Chasing Waterfalls in Cienfuegos

 Day 1: Morning | Struggle at the Botanical Gardens

 With no time to waste we arranged a taxi for the day.
-First up, the Botanical Garden of Cienfuegos which is about 20 minutes outside the city.
+First up, the Botanical Garden of Cienfuegos about 20 minutes outside the city.
 A small entrance fee of 2.50 CUC was collected and we made our way down a long windy road until reaching the main entrance.
-Inside we found a small palm and cactus house but not much else.
+Inside there was a small palm and cactus house but not much else.